-Welcome to our first-ever edition of “Tips from the Pros,” where we feature the best professional advice from Bradenton’s top experts!
+Welcome to our most recent edition of “Tips from the Pros,” where we feature the best professional advice from Bradenton’s top experts!
 This week, we’re exploring the ins and outs of grout care — as told by Brian Dougherty, owner of SunCoast Flooring Solutions.
 Here’s what he had to say…

 What is Grout, Anyway?